xaperret/notes/Docker.md

 		- can extract a tar archive into the image
 		- can specify an URL instead of a local file or directory
 - ENTRYPOINT also specify which command to execute when the image is instantiated
-- By opposition to CMD, ENTRYPOINT cannot be overriden when starting the container!
+- By opposition to CMD, ENTRYPOINT cannot be overriden when starting the contenuueur!
 - What is the purpose of ENTRYPOINT since CMD already exists?
 	- CMD contents is added to ENTRYPOINT as argument
 	- ENTRYPOINT + CMD = a way of specifying default, but overridable arguments